 Learn how politics, economics, culture and geography have given rise to the texts and concepts that have moved through time to become modern practices of Thai medicine, Ayurveda, Yoga, Chinese medicine and Buddhism.

-Participants will receive a copy of the updated version of his book Traditional Thai Medicine: Buddhism, Animism, Yoga and Ayurveda via mail prior to the weekend (those who sign up less than two weeks before may receive the book at the workshop).
+Once enough people signup, participants will receive a copy of the updated version of his book Traditional Thai Medicine: Buddhism, Animism, Yoga and Ayurveda via mail prior to the weekend (those who sign up less than two weeks before may receive the book at the workshop).
 We encourage you to read this book, as it will enrich your experience.

 The topics that will be covered are: